 Leura village - and a well-earned rest!

 Congratulations, you’ve earned your dinner!
-Take a short ride into Leura Mall for a meal in one of the many cafes, or stay on the bus a couple of extra stops and hop off at the Alexandra Hotel – a great place to sit with a cool drink.
+Take a short ride into Leura Mall for a meal in one of the many cafes, or stay on the bus a couple of extra stops and hop off at Flemish Flavours – they have a great beer garden with a view to sit with a cool drink.

 Wentworth Falls Bushwalks